srivaishnavi26/AgriTrust-Connect/Documentations/PHASES_README.md

 ### 5. Schema Builder Visualization

 The object model and relationships were mapped in **Salesforce Schema Builder**.
 This provided a visual confirmation of the data model and will serve as a reference for future phases.

-*(Screenshots will be added here)*

 ---